JecayChen/CS382-Apple-Picker/README.md

 - Modified scripts to reset Apple objects after failing to catch
 - Modified scripts for counting Basket objects as lives
 - Modified scripts for reseting game should Basket objects (lives) run out
+- Created and Modified scripts for HighScore and keeping highscore between play sessions

 ### 20 September, 2024